dkiwak/portfolio/README.md

 ## About me

-Junior Software Tester.
+Software Tester.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches in testing.

-## Tools, a set of technologies that I work with
+## Tools, a set of technologies that I was dealing with

-* Jira - Work management tool for use cases, requirements and test case management and more
+* Jira, Azure Devops - Work management tool for use cases, requirements and test case management and more
 * Trello - Issue tracking and project management tool for developers
 * Postman - Testing tool for REST API
 * TestLink - Test management system that facilitates software quality assurance
 * Test Rail - Web-based test case management tool
 * Selenium IDE - Open source record and playback test automation for the web
 * Github - Version Control Systems
+* Docker - platform that enables developers to build, deploy, run, update and manage containers
+* Swagger UI - allows team to visualize and interact with the API's resources
+* Dozzle - application that provides with a web based interface to monitor Docker container
 * ScreenPresso, Ditto, PikPik, ShareX, Handbrake - Record and image management
-* MySQLWorkbench - Visual database design tool that integrates SQL development, administration, database design
 * InteliJ Idea - programming environment for Java
 * Slack - messaging app for business

 ## Tech skills

-* Databases: SQL
+* Databases: basics SQL
 * Languages: basics Java
 * DevTools
 * SCRUM
 * Software testing
 * Creating test cases
 * Reporting bugs
-* ISTQB: Foundation Level
+* ISTQB: foundation Level

 ## Certificates

-* ISTQB - in progress
+* ISTQB - in the future

 ## Courses